Create Plugin/Widget for Hero Image Space on Commons Homepage

 Please see discussion on Basecamp.

-#2 Updated by Boone Gorges about 11 years ago
+#2 Updated by Boone Gorges over 11 years ago

 I've installed Ron's plugin on the wp-3.0-upgrade branch with https://github.com/castiron/cac/commit/7003dbe818f601a1a8ab83f12e7db0bca30f4b36.
 Still needs some styling and bugfixing to make it work with our theme.

-#3 Updated by Boone Gorges almost 11 years ago
+#3 Updated by Boone Gorges over 11 years ago

 - Status changed from Assigned to Resolved